Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

   - [Congratulations!](#congratulations)
   - [Next steps](#next-steps)

 This lab discusses host code optimizations that can result in big performance improvements.
-You will wrap up this module by showing different steps on how to close your RDP session and stop your instance.
+This lab will wrap up module by showing different steps on how to close RDP session and stop AWS F1 instance.
 It is important to always stop or terminate AWS EC2 instances when you are done using them.
 This is a recommended best practice to avoid unwanted charges.

 In the following section, you will launch the application on F1 instance and analyze application execution using timeline.